Reform Prior Auth

 This quote from Dr. Brian Barnett puts it best: "Being regularly compelled by insurers to reconsider and justify treatment decisions we have made in our patients’ best interests, providers are increasingly wondering who’s actually doing the prescribing — us or people with no medical training who know our patients’ names only because they’re reading them on computer screens?"

-The DC Council is considering a bill to reform the prior authorization and ensure that if they are issued there are protections for patients and their care.
-The bill, B24-655 (seen here), is under review by the Committee on Health.
-Call or email your Councilmembers today and tell them to support the Prior Authorization Reform Amendment Act.
+MSDC is working with the Council to reintroduce a bill from last session that would help DC keep up with other states in reforming prior auth.
+The bill, B24-655 (seen here), did not receive a hearing by the Committee on Health.
+Call or email your Councilmembers today and tell them to support the Prior Authorization Reform Amendment Act and serve as a co-introducer.

 - Find your Councilmember here (scroll to the bottom of the page)